KBapna/ThinClient-For-Proxmox/README.md

 # ThinClient_For_Proxmox
 Proxmox is a powerful server virtualization platform.
 This tutorial explains how to set up Proxmox on a server and access its virtual machines (VMs) from other nodes.
 It covers installation, configuration, and remote access, enabling seamless management and utilization of VMs across your network.
 # Prerequisites
+1) PAM authenticated user with appropriate VM rights
-Debian image (ISO) Flashed to a USB
+2) Debian image (ISO) Flashed to a USB
 # Steps
 Installing Debian Image on node
 1) Start the installation with the Debian Netinst image, choosing the "Install" option instead of "Graphical Install."